JustBerkhout/nectar-tutorials/ardc/non-technical/allocation-management/allocation-management.md

 ## Amending and Extending

+Duration: 2:00

 To change the resources allocated to your project or to extend the duration of your project you or another project manager can submit an Amend/Extend request.

 To submit an Amend/Extend request follow these steps.

-1. ​	On your Nectar Dashboard, Navigate to the `Allocations | My Requests` page
+1. On your Nectar Dashboard, Navigate to the `Allocations | My Requests` page
-2.
+2. Click the `Amend/Extend allocation` button.

+You will go to the Allocation Request form, with some of your project's details already filled in.
+From time to time the Allocation Request form changes, so please read or reread the form when filling in the requested details.

 ![](images/amend-extend-allocation.png)

 ## Project Expiry

+Duration: 2:00

 Project allocations on the Nectar Research Cloud are created for a fixed term to help ensure fair access to resources for all users of the cloud.
 When a project allocation nears the end, project managers and members are notified via email.